 Whether you need to reduce expenses just to stay on top of payments, or if you want to save money every month, you need to take a good look at your spending to see what you can cut out and no longer buy.

 This post contains affiliate links.
 If you click a link and make a purchase, I will receive a small commission at no extra charge to you.

-Dan and I took a hard look at our expenses.
+My husband and I took a hard look at our expenses.
 What we found surprised us!
 We were spending money on things that we didn’t necessarily need or want.
 Aren’t we minimalists after all?